imgag/ngs-bits/doc/tools/NGSDExportSamples.md

 	                        Default value: ''
 	  -run <string>         Sequencing run name filter.
 	                        Default value: ''
+	  -run_finished         Only show samples where the analysis of the run is finished.
+	                        Default value: 'false'
 	  -no_bad_runs          If set, sequencing runs with 'bad' quality are excluded.
 	                        Default value: 'false'
 	  -add_qc               If set, QC columns are added to output.